 So I tried my hand at this and if you follow me on Instagram you have already seen some of these posts and I thought I would put together some quick tips for you that I find are handy when you are creating fun flat lay displays.

-- Props: Have your props or items that you want to photograph all ready to be grabbed and replaced.
-Don’t be afraid to play with different textures, fabrics, greenery, old books – basically I pick up whatever I see near me and try it out on my flat lay until I get the look I am hoping to achieve.
+Have your props or items that you want to photograph all ready to be grabbed and replaced.
+Don’t be afraid to play with different textures, fabrics, greenery, old books, vintage spoons, – basically I pick up whatever I see near me and try it out on my flat lay until I get the look I am hoping to achieve.